-The inhabitants of Ethiopia are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By August 6th, 2020, 20900 infected persons and 365 deaths have been reported in the country.
-The first confirmed infections were reported on March 13th, 2020, which is the date of the official notification.
+Spread of the corona virus in EthiopiaBy May 9th, 2022, 420459 infected persons and 7418 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on August 3rd with 1,290 new infected persons.

-The first graph shows the number of infected persons reported.
-The second graph shows the number of deaths.
+The first graph shows the number of reported infections per calendar week.
+The second graph below the number of deaths.

-From the previously infected and deceased people, in Ethiopia results in a mortality rate of 1.7%.
-However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
+Mortality rate of infected personsFrom the previously infected and deceased people, in Ethiopia results in a mortality rate of 1.8%.
+It should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.

-Due to the current corona pandemic, we update the worldwide case numbers daily.
-A list of all infected and dead people by country can be found on our Corona virus topic page
+Due to the current corona pandemic, we update the worldwide case numbers weekly.
+A list of all infected and dead people by country can be found on our Corona virus topic page.

 Weight and size

-|Body height||168 cm||156 cm|
+|Body height||168 cm||157 cm|

 |HIV / Aids||0.02%||0.03%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.